 Publicizing your visuals

 When promoting visuals: Instagram hashtags, Twitter pictures, and Facebook photo tagging are the types of media shares that gain free publicity for an event, especially if the brand focuses on topics like food or fashion.
 Pictures of food, for example, are in no short supply on the internet, but if your company ethos has a focus on artisan presentation, then ensure everything at your event looks picture-perfect, so guests can’t resist taking a snap.
+Finally, be sure to use best practices and latest trends for promoting your event on social media, such as creating an event landing page, leveraging influencer marketing, and even live streaming your event.

 This tactic worked very well for Bettys, as their Tea Party event led to 81 posts on Instagram, which earned a collective 325 comments and 12,000+ likes.
 The overall reach on this platform alone was over 200,000 people—a pristine example of how social media shares and coverage can propel what is essentially organic advertising.